 This fabulous blue pool of natural hot spring water, which sits 80 miles north of Gerlach, can only be accessed by crossing the Playa, a dry lakebed used by Indians and pioneers when traveling through the area many years ago!

 On your way to this desert warm-water haven, look for the pointed black rock formation on the horizon.
-The hot springs sit directly beneath this age-old landmark.
+The hot springs sit directly beneath this age-old landmark in the US.

 9. Valley of Fire State Park